daemonio/reddit-poster/README.md

 This script will run infinitely.
 Hit `ctrl+c` whenever you like, just make sure that there's no pending posts.

-2) Add your posts to `postfile.txt` using this sintaxe:
+2) Add your posts to `postfile.txt` using this syntaxe:

     subreddit_name\~title of the post\~link of the post\~schedule